Non-hyperbolicity of holomorphic symplectic varieties: Holomorphic symplectic varieties

 \begin{definition} Let $(X,\sigma)$ be a holomorphic symplectic variety.
 A subvariety $Y \subset X$ is called \emph{Lagrangian} if $\dim Y=\frac{1}{2} \dim X$ and the Kebekus--Schnell pullback of $\sigma$ to a resolution of singularities of $Y$ vanishes. \end{definition}

-The following theorem is due to Matsushita in the smooth case, see \cite{Mat99,Mat99add, Mat00, Mat03}, respectively Hwang~\cite{Hwa08} for the last statement.
+The following theorem is due to Matsushita in the smooth case; see \cite{Mat99,Mat99add, Mat00, Mat03}, and Hwang~\cite{Hwa08} for the last statement.
 Subsequently, results for singular varieties were obtained by Matsushita \cite{Mat15} and Schwald \cite{Sch20}.
-We summarize their results and include a sketch of a proof, also because some of the results hold in greater generality than originally stated.
+We summarize their results and include a sketch of a proof, in part because some of the results hold in greater generality than originally stated.

-\begin{theorem} Let $X$ be a primitive symplectic variety of dimension $2n$ and let $f: X \rightarrow B$ be a surjective holomorphic map with connected fibers to a normal Kähler variety $B$ with $0<\dim B < 2n$.
-Then the following holds. \begin{enumerate} \item The base $B$ is a projective variety with Picard rank $\vrho(B)=1$, in particular, $B$ is projective and has $\Q$-factorial, log-terminal singularities.
-Furthermore, $\dim B=n$. \item The morphism $f$ is equidimensional and each irreducible component of each fiber of $f$ endowed with the reduced structure is a Lagrangian subvariety.
+\begin{theorem} Let $X$ be a primitive symplectic variety of dimension $2n$, and let $f\colon X \rightarrow B$ be a surjective holomorphic map with connected fibers to a normal K\"ahler variety $B$ with $0<\dim B < 2n$.
+Then the following hold: \begin{enumerate} \item The base $B$ is a projective variety with Picard rank $\vrho(B)=1$; in particular, $B$ is projective and has $\Q$-factorial, log terminal singularities.
+Furthermore, $\dim B=n$. \item The morphism $f$ is equidimensional, and each irreducible component of each fiber of $f$ endowed with the reduced structure is a Lagrangian subvariety.
 The singular locus $X^\sing$ does not surject onto $B$. \item All smooth fibers are abelian varieties. \item If, in addition, $X$ is irreducible symplectic, then $B$ is Fano.
-Moreover, if $B$ is smooth, then $B\isom \P^n$. \end{enumerate} \end{theorem} \begin{proof} The argument in \cite{Mat03} shows that $B$ is actually projective by first showing that it has log terminal, hence rational singularities, and then that it is Moishezon.
-As in \cite{Mat99add} one shows that the general fiber of $f$ is Lagrangian (and hence a complex torus of dimension $n$) so that $\dim B = n$.
-With the argument of \cite{Mat99}, one deduces that $B$ is $\Q$-factorial of Picard rank one.
+Moreover, if\, $B$ is smooth, then $B\isom \P^n$. \end{enumerate} \end{theorem} \begin{proof} The argument in \cite{Mat03} shows that $B$ is actually projective by first showing that it has log terminal, hence rational, singularities, and then that it is Moishezon.
+As in \cite{Mat99add}, one shows that the general fiber of $f$ is Lagrangian (and hence a complex torus of dimension $n$) so that $\dim B = n$.
+With the argument of \cite{Mat99}, one deduces that $B$ is $\Q$-factorial of Picard rank~$1$.